 Facilitated by the Texas Association of School Administrators and the Texas Association of School Boards since 1987, the Exhibit of School Architecture competition showcases new and renovated Texas public school facilities and celebrates excellence in planning and design of the learning environment.

-Each year, architecture firms submit their school district projects for consideration by a 12-member jury (four school board members, four administrators, two representatives from the Texas Society of Architects and two representatives from the Association for Learning Environments (A4LE).
+Each year, architecture firms submit their school district projects for consideration by a 12-member jury (four school board members, four administrators, and four representatives from the Association for Learning Environments (A4LE).

 All submitted projects are displayed in a special exhibit at the annual TASA/TASB Convention.